VLorentzen/dtu-course-qualification/README.md

 # dtu-course-qualification
 ## Description
-This solution attempts to provide DTU course takers with visibility for not just which courses are prerequisites for a specific course (already available), but also which courses that specific course is a prerequisite for.
-Please let me know if anything is out of place, this is just a for fun solo project.
+The DTU Course Qualification Chrome Extension provides information on relevant courses for course takers and students at the Technical University of Denmark, DTU.
+The course webpages have information on prerequisites for courses, but lack information on which courses could extend the students competencies after taking the course described on the page.
+With the extension installed, the information is now available directly below the prerequisites called "prerequisite for".

+The extension adds the information for course XXXXX on the webpages of form "https://kurser.dtu.dk/course/XXXXX" and "https://kurser.dtu.dk/course/YYYY-YYYY/XXXXX", where XXXXX is a 5-digit coursenumber and YYYY-YYYY is the coming academic year interval.

 ## Contact Information
-Solution is redacted so no contact information.
+lorentzen.productions@gmail.com

-## References and thanks to
+## Thanks to
 dtu-course-analyzer for the inspiration: https://github.com/SMKIDRaadet/dtu-course-analyzer/blob/master/README.md